 In order to give sharper focus to the group’s R&D activities, and to co-ordinate these across group companies, Karl has established a team responsible for expanding Larkfleet Group’s involvement with a variety of new energy technologies.
 Its tasks will include leading the group’s activities in technology commercialisation, creating innovative business structures for new project development opportunities and advancing new funding routes for multiple business units within Larkfleet Group.

-Larkfleet Group, as part of a consortium of companies, developed by Startlink Lightweight Building Systems (SLBS) in a project which was supported by funding from the government’s Technology Strategy Board – an endorsement of the potential national significance of the technology being developed.
+Larkfleet Group, as part of a consortium of companies, developed by Startlink Lightweight Building Systems (SLBS) was a project which was supported by funding from the government’s Technology Strategy Board – an endorsement of the potential national significance of the technology being developed.

 A ‘Larkfleet PassiveHouse’ – which was built to Passivhaus and Code for Sustainable Homes Level 6 standards.
 It showed how lightweight pultruded glass-reinforced plastic (GRP) composite beams and panels could revolutionise the way in which homes are built.
-The house was designed to be ‘factory built’ using modular components that can be mass produced off site and then easily installed on site with minimal labour and site waste, allowing the building to be completed in much less time than a traditionally built house.
+The house was designed to be ‘factory built’ using modular components that can be mass produced off-site and then easily installed on site with minimal labour and site waste, allowing the building to be completed in much less time than a traditionally built house.

 Looking to the future, the potential for them to be built on foundations which would rise in response to flooding – keeping the houses themselves entirely clear of the water, making it possible to develop housing where it is not currently viable because of potential flooding.